ye-spencer/ye-spencer.github.io/README.md

  - organize css so the main site ones is one, and specifics for each page are separated out
  - create css constants
  - connect blogs somehow to https://hashnode.com
+ - add a lot of new animations for everything